 As you can see, by delaying savings by one year, the individual on the left actually lost out on $48,000. $5,000 of this was the savings for one year, but the remaining $43,000 is the amount of compounded growth lost.
 People always say, “It’s okay.
 I’ll start saving next year.
 One year cannot hurt anything.”
 When in reality, when you delay savings for one year, you are not missing out on the first year of gains.
 You are missing out on the last year of gains and that is when the account will have the most compounded growth.

 All content is for information purposes only.
 It is not intended to provide any tax or legal advice or provide the basis for any financial decisions.
 Nor is it intended to be a projection of current or future performance or indication or future results.
 The information provided is not based on actual current or past clients.
-All situations are unique, and results will differ depending on individual situation.
+All situations are unique, and results will differ depending on the individual situation.

 Financial Planning and Review Meeting